graetz23/WildCards/README.md

 # WildCards
-A playing card simulator / library and playground for software design pattern; written in C#.
+A playing card simulator / library and a playground for object-oriented programming using software design pattern; all written in C#.

 ## Purpose
 ### Simulator